 Photodynamic Therapy

 Photodynamic therapy (PDT) is a medical treatment that utilizes light activated or photosensitive drugs and a controlled beam of light is administered to the treatment area.
 Although, PDT is mainly used to treat basal cell carcinoma (BCC), the most common form of skin cancer.
 It is also used for cosmetic purposes.
-The procedure is actually a very basic process.
+How Photodynamic Therapy Works The procedure is actually a very basic process.
 A photosensitizer, which can be in a form of an injectable fluid or a topical cream or lotion, to selectively administer the site of treatment.
 The drugs are made to affect cancer cells or skin lesions rather than healthy cells.
 So even though the skin absorbs it, the chemicals would only retain on the affected regions.
 Although, the time of wait may vary from minutes to hours and even days for the actual photo-treatment.
-The device used to ‘activate’ the medicine may also differ depending on the where the site is.
+Benefits of Photodynamic Therapy Over Traditional Treatments One of the most appealing advantages of PDT is its non-surgical, minimally invasive nature.
+Unlike traditional procedures that might involve excision or harsh chemical peels, PDT delivers results with little to no downtime.
+This makes it ideal for busy individuals looking for a lunchtime procedure with minimal risk.
+The precision of PDT also ensures that only the targeted abnormal cells are affected, preserving the surrounding healthy tissue—a feature that significantly reduces the risk of scarring or long-term damage, especially in facial treatments.
+Devices and Application Techniques in PDT The device used to ‘activate’ the medicine may also differ depending on the where the site is.
 If the affected area is on the leg or arm, physicists can opt to use a larger machine.
-Otherwise, they use small, hand held devices to selectively administer the light rays.
-Some PDTs even use small fiber optic lasers to completely focus the site.
-The wavelength of the light would also determine how far it would penetrate the human body.
-And although each drug is activated by receiving a certain frequency of light, they all release an active form of oxygen that ‘burns’ the cells, directly destroying the defective cells and while the body quickly replenishes after a few days.
-In addition to this, PDT also destroys the blood vessels within the affected area, disabling the nutrients to reach...
+Otherwise, they...

 Getting Rid of Stretch Marks

 Human skin naturally has a type of protein that gives it elasticity and flexibility.
 This protein forms a net all over your skin, and gives it the ability to stretch and return to its natural state.
 However, despite its natural elastic ability, your skin can get damaged when it is stretched too quickly.
 Stretch marks start to appear when the skin is pulled far beyond its normal limit.
 The same thing happens when the skin is forced to abruptly contract due to massive weight loss.
-Too much stretching or contracting damages the protein fibers of your skin.
+Understanding Stretch Marks Too much stretching or contracting damages the protein fibers of your skin.
 When this happens, you will notice faint lines forming over the damaged area.
 These reddish or purplish lines are called stretch marks.
 These lines are actually miniature scars that form on top of the overextended protein fibers.
 These lines will naturally start to fade after a few weeks.
 However, it will take an extremely long time for these to completely disappear.
 In fact, there are some cases in which the lines do not completely heal, leaving behind unwanted scars.
-Stretch mark effects Other than the visible lines, they do not have other physical effects on the body.
+Home Remedies for Stretch Mark Reduction Other than the visible lines, they do not have other physical effects on the body.
 They do, however, have a big effect on a person’s self-image and confidence.
 Beauty magazines are teeming with tips on how to make stretch marks go away.
 You may try out simple home remedies to help them heal faster.
 Rubbing lavender oil on the lines three times a day will help lighten the lines.
-Using Aloe Vera gel and vitamin E creams will help you get rid of stretch marks.
-Certain types of food that...
+Using Aloe Vera gel and vitamin E creams will help you get rid of stretch...

 ELOS Facial Rejuvenation

 Excessive body hair could be the result of a medical condition, or it could be hereditary.
 Hirsuteness, which is an enlarged hair follicle that causes thick hair, is a real ailment that could affect one’s self-esteem and self-image.
 But whether or not one’s unwanted body hair is the result of a health condition, women and men may suffer because of the unsightly presence of these short strands of hair.
 New advancements in the world of medicine, however, have created new solutions to this unwanted hair concern.
 Whereas in the past, people were reluctant to undergo hair removal procedures because of side effects, ELOS changes all that.
-ELOS (electro-optical synergy) uniquely uses the synergy between electrical energy, including radiofrequency energy, and optical energy to pre-heat the targeted area.
+Introducing ELOS: A Modern Solution for Hair Removal ELOS (electro-optical synergy) uniquely uses the synergy between electrical energy, including radiofrequency energy, and optical energy to pre-heat the targeted area.
 This allows a thermal path where gentle pulses of radiofrequency energy can travel to the hair follicle.
 Results that use traditional optical only systems tend to be limited because their operation relies indirectly on superheating the melanin within each hair shaft.
 This means they only hope for enough thermal collateral damage to remove body hair.
 But with Syneron new technology, superior results can be achieved because it precisely targets and destroys hair follicles via a process called Vortex healing.
 Thus, the surrounding skin is undamaged and protected.
 The result is healthier, more smooth skin in far less time, and minimum to no side effects.
 It is no surprise to find many men and women turning to ELOS hair removal solutions.
 Safer, lower energy levels are used to provide more optimal results.
-The device itself is cooled down as well so that surrounding...
+The device itself...

 Dermabrasion